Real Spirituality Is A Rock-n-Roll Viking Odyssey Into The Abyss

 Dive deeply into your heart with your purified mind and a resounding peace and clarity will emerge.
 When we allow this to happen, we embolden our resolve to become Self-realized.

-Enlightened Masters On Desire
+Wisdom From Enlightened Masters on Desire & Suffering

 Sri Ramana Maharshi, Amma (Mata Amritanandamayi), and Paramahansa Yogananda, though coming from distinct spiritual backgrounds, share common ground in their understanding of desires and suffering.
 Each, in their unique way, addresses the root causes of suffering and the role of desires in spiritual transformation.